xronos-inc/example-monte-carlo-pi/README.md

 Launch the web app in your browser by navigating to the IP address printed when the application starts.
 Note the default port of 8080.

+## Visualize in Grafana

+If you are running the Xronos Dashboard stack (InfluxDB, InfluxDB, Grafana), open the Pi dashboard to visualize data in Grafana.

 ## Alternate methods to build and run

 ### Run the application in a Python virtual environment